 Getting to Tulum on a Budget

-If you want to save a few dollars ask for the Mayab or Oriente buses (second class buses.)
+If you want to save a few dollars ask for the Mayab or Oriente buses (second-class buses.)
 These will typically be 1/3 of the ADO bus price and also leave from the ADO bus station.
 Just be aware that sometimes the people selling the tickets only want to sell you the expensive ticket (because you’re a tourist) so be persistent or just ask a bus driver directly for information.
-These second class buses don’t have a bathroom on board and can sometimes fill up with more people than seats but overall they are decent buses (some even have air conditioning.)

 Getting Around Tulum and Area

-Most Fun – Rent a car and drive anywhere your heart desires whenever you want.
 A car rental for 24 hours will cost about 40 USD.
-Keep in mind that you will pay for fuel on top of that and even a couple dollars here and there for parking.
+Keep in mind that you will pay for fuel on top of that and even a couple of dollars here and there for parking.
 This is a decent budget option if you have a group of people splitting the costs.

 The town of Tulum isn’t right on the beach, the closest beach it is about one hour by walking or 20 minutes by bike (expect to pay about $4 USD for a bike for the day.)
 We didn’t actually check out this beach but we heard it was nice and easy to get to with not too many tourists around.